r3e-network/neo-contract-rs/README.md

 }
 ```

-For detailed documentation on the annotation system, see [ANNOTATIONS.md](docs/ANNOTATIONS.md).
+For detailed documentation on the annotation system, see [examples/README.md](examples/README.md) which includes comprehensive annotation syntax and usage examples.

 ## Current Status